crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/the-legend-of-heroes-trails-in-the-sky-sc-the-tay-rev-1748211289/index.md

 ---
 {
   title: "The Legend of Heroes: Trails in the Sky SC : The TAY Review",
+  tags:
+    [
+      "The TAY Review",
+      "TAY Review",
+      "Rockmandash Reviews",
-tags: ["The TAY Review", "TAY Review", "Rockmandash Reviews", "The Legend of Heroes", "Trails in the Sky", "Trails in the Sky SC", "Falcom", "Xseed", "JRPG", "PSP"],
+      "The Legend of Heroes",
+      "Trails in the Sky",
+      "Trails in the Sky SC",
-authors: ['reikaze'],
+      "Falcom",
+      "Xseed",
+      "JRPG",
+      "PSP",
+    ],
-published: '2015-12-21T16:30:00-05:00',
+  published: "2015-12-21T16:30:00-05:00",
   attached: [],
-license: 'cc-by-4',
+  license: "cc-by-4",
-oldArticle: true
+  oldArticle: true,
 }
 ---